ImperialCollegeLondon/carbon/README.md

 Estimates carbon emissions of compute jobs run on high-performance computing clusters.

+The tool estimates the energy consumption of a job using information gathered from the workload scheduler.
+Since it has been developed for use at Imperial College London, it is currently set up to communicate with the scheduler in use on Imperial's clusters, PBS Professional v2024.1.
-This tool has been developed for use on Imperial College London's compute clusters.
-However, the structure of the code has been designed with the view of potential extension for use on other clusters.
+However, the structure of the code has been designed with the view of potential extension for use on other clusters and with other workload schedulers.

+By default, the tool requires an internet connection in order to request data from the [NESO's carbon intensity API](https://carbonintensity.org.uk/).
+If required, this request can be skipped in favour of a hardcoded carbon intensity value using the `--average-intensity` flag.

 ## For developers